 - You could adopt a “no comment” communication strategy, or explain that you or other people from your business if it is the case, are not at liberty to discuss the details of the lawsuit.

-Contact us to help with the preparation and make it less overwhelming for you!
+Contact us through our online form here to help with the preparation and make it less overwhelming for you!